Phil Morris (actor): Career

-Morris portrayed the DC Comics superhero Martian Manhunter on the TV series Smallville, starting in the sixth-season episode "Labyrinth" in 2007.
-He reprised that role on the show's sixth-season finale, as well as the episodes "Bizarro" and "Cure" in the seventh season, the episodes "Odyssey", "Prey" and "Bulletproof" in the eighth season, and the episodes "Absolute Justice", "Checkmate" and "Salvation" in the ninth season.
+In 2007, Morris began portraying Martian Manhunter in Smallville.
+He reprised the role on the show's sixth-season finale on May 17, 2007, as well as the episodes "Bizarro" and "Cure" in the seventh season and the episodes "Odyssey", "Prey", and "Bulletproof" in the eighth season.
+He reprised this role in the ninth-season episodes "Absolute Justice", "Checkmate" and "Salvation".

-As a voice actor, he portrayed the villains Imperiex on Legion of Superheroes, and as the Immortal Caveman Vandal Savage on Justice League and Justice League: Doom.
+As a voice actor, he portrayed the villains Imperiex in Legion of Super Heroes, and Vandal Savage in Justice League and Justice League: Doom.
 He voiced W'Kabi in the animated series Black Panther.
 He appeared on one episode each of the series CSI: Miami and Seven Days.
 Though largely unnoticed, Morris also was the voice of Paul the Apostle in Zondervan's The Bible Experience.
 Morris also made a cameo appearance as Miles Dyson in photographs in the television series Terminator: The Sarah Connor Chronicles.
 He provided the voice of the character Doc Saturday in the animated show The Secret Saturdays.
 He also played a major supporting role in the PlayStation 2 game Ratchet: Deadlocked, as Merc, one of the combat bots that accompany the main character Ratchet.
-He also worked as a voice actor on The PJs; according to Morris, co-creator and star Eddie Murphy didn't want to show up on some days to record the voice of Thurgood Stubbs, so the producers hired Morris to record Thurgood's lines, where he worked in a separate booth with the other actors, allowing the producers to replace Morris' recordings with Murphy's voice in case Murphy decided he wanted to record his dialogue.
+He also worked as a voice actor on The PJs; according to Morris, he acted as a temporary replacement for co-creator and star Eddie Murphy whenever he was unavailable.
 He did several voices in the animated film Dead Space: Downfall as Hansen and Glenn.
 He played Delroy Jones on the TV One series Love That Girl!, Saint Walker on the Cartoon Network series Green Lantern: The Animated Series, and Ultra Richard on the Cartoon Hangover series SuperF*ckers.
-He also voices Plank in the Sofia the First episode "The Floating Palace", Green Arrow and Hawkman in the film Lego DC Comics Super Heroes: Justice League vs. Bizarro League and Vandal Savage in the film Lego DC Comics Super Heroes: Justice League: Cosmic Clash.

 Personal life

 Morris has been married to interior designer Carla Gittelson since 1983.
 Together they have two children.
-He is a practitioner of Wing Chun under Sifu Hawkins Cheung.